 The SPIRIT System

-Professionals who serve youth, teachers, school administrators, pastors, health care professionals, firemen, law enforcement, judges, probation officers, mental health counselors and human service workers — struggle to identify and quickly connect youth with appropriate services and treatment.
-As a result, far too many young people languish for months without treatment and services as their cases move through overburdened, under-funded judicial and human service systems.
-Many at-risk youth fall through the cracks, leading to high rates of confinement, recidivism and truancy.
+Professionals who serve youth, teachers, school administrators, pastors, health care professionals, firemen, law enforcement, judges, probation officers, mental health counselors and human service workers — struggle to identify and quickly connect individuals with appropriate services and treatment.
+As a result, far too many individuals languish for months without treatment and services as their cases move through overburdened, under-funded judicial and human service systems.
+Many at-risk individuals fall through the cracks, leading to high rates of confinement, recidivism and truancy.

-Communities desperately need comprehensive, collaborative care systems that help them efficiently deliver immediate, effective and long-term sustainable solutions that address the specific needs of at-risk youth and families.
+Communities desperately need comprehensive, collaborative care systems that help them efficiently deliver immediate, effective and long-term sustainable solutions that address the specific needs of at-risk individuals and families.
 That’s where SPIRIT comes in.

 Removing the Bottlenecks to Intervention